MistyCommunity/Documentation/src/content/apis/api-reference/rest.md

    * Width (integer) - the width of the image file

-### RevertDisplay
-Displays the image that was shown prior to the current image.

-Endpoint: POST {robot-ip-address}/api/images/revert

-Parameters
-- None

-Return Values
-* Result (boolean) - Returns true if there are no errors related to this command.

 ### SaveImageAssetToRobot
 Saves an image file to Misty.
 Valid image file types are .jpg, .jpeg, .gif, .png.
 The maximum file size is 3 MB.